-Creating change in government overview has been added to your bookmarks.
+Creating change in government overview has been saved

 Rapid, positive large-scale change is possible in government organizations.
 Explore ways to harness employees’ ingenuity, passion, and organizational ties to make change happen.